 After the troubleshooter is finished, check if the problem still appears.

-- Click on Uninstall button to remove it.
+- Click on the Uninstall button to remove it.

 - Press Ctrl + Shift + Esc to start Task Manager.

 Once your PC restarts, check if the issue still appears.
-Keep in mind that some audio devices don’t require Audio Manager in order to work, so if you can’t find Audio Manager on the list, this solution doesn’t apply to you.
+Remember that some audio devices don’t require Audio Manager to work, so if you can’t find Audio Manager on the list, this solution doesn’t apply to you.